coleyr/Schedule_Bot/README.md

-### Schedule bot a webex bot to assist in work scheduleing
+### Schedule bot a webex bot to assist in work scheduling